QFlow Studio editorial

 What this covers

-A maintained 2026 map of quantum research search categories: QEC, resource estimation, benchmarking, AI control, dynamic circuits, and workflow evidence.
+A maintained 2026 map of quantum research categories: QEC, resource estimation, benchmarking, AI control, dynamic circuits, and workflow evidence.

 What this covers